jonatasfl/react-native-taxi-app-ui/README.md

 # React Native Taxi App UI

 ![layout preview](https://static.dribbble.com/users/249315/screenshots/9672694/media/324e429ae37c7e4176801a246f934eaa.png)

-An UI only Taxi App based on a free layout that I`ve found on web.
+A Taxi App (UI only) based on a free layout that I`ve found on web.

 The purpose of this app is to practice React Native.